-Peggy Brekveld, a northern Ontario dairy farmer, was re-elected for a fifth one-year term as Vice President of the Ontario Federation of Agriculture (OFA) at the 2018 Annual General Meeting.
+Peggy Brekveld, a northern Ontario dairy farmer, was re-elected for a sixth one-year term as Vice President of the Ontario Federation of Agriculture (OFA) at the 2019 Annual General Meeting.
 Brekveld was acclaimed as Director-at-Large for a three-year term at the organization’s 2017 annual meeting.

 She previously served as Zone 15 Director for three years (2011-2014) representing the northern Ontario region of Algoma, Cochrane, Dryden, Kenora, Manitoulin-North Shore, Nippissing East & West, Parry Sound, Rainy River, Sudbury East & West, Temiskaming and Thunder Bay.
 She has been a board member of the Thunder Bay Federation of Agriculture since 2005, including two years as President.